My kids wanted to know how to make real slime without borax. Is it possible?

 The most common slime activators are borax laundry powder, liquid laundry starch, and saline or contact solution.
 What all of these ingredients have in common is some inclusion of boron.
 Boron is the secret chemical that bonds with glue to create the stretchy slime that kids love.

-Other slime activators that can be used with varying effectiveness are:
+Other slime activators that can be used with varying effectiveness in slime recipes are: